• Skip to primary navigation

 2. Mix whipped cream with pastry cream at the last moment, just before assembling the cake.

-3. Be sure to choose strawberries of the same height (2.5 inches or 3-3.5 cm) for a beautiful presentation.
+3. Be sure to choose strawberries of the same height (2.5 inches or 3-3.5 cm) for a neat presentation.

 4. Use a springform cake tin instead of a mousse cake ring.

-5. Neatly pipe the Diplomat cream between edged strawberries.
+5. Pipe the Diplomat cream neatly between the edged strawberries.

-6. Keep the cake in the mold (pastry ring) until the moment of serving.
+6. Keep the cake in the mold (pastry ring) until serving.
 Decorate the top of the cake at the last minute.

 Nutrition